 - 4 Turn the start key to position 'S' or 'HS' to engage the starter motor. - 5 As soon as the engine starts, release the start key to position 'R'. - 6 Adjust the engine speed control.
-On engines fitted with an in line fuel injection pump, do not close the engine speed control until the engine runs evenly.
+On the engines fitted with a Bosch in line fuel injection pump, do not close the engine speed control until the engine runs evenly.